 Glass: Surface Sound Quality Rank: 2nd

 The next surface that we tested the Obsidian Vibration Speaker on was glass.
 We tested the device on a glass tabletop and windows.
 The speaker's suction cup is not strong enough to be used horizontal on windows, and we are not responsible for any damage caused.
 The glass performed quite well with the Obsidian, and the sound quality was bright and full, and the glass was a great transmitter for the sound.
 This was the second best surface for playback.
-The bass was clear and powerful, and the vocals we clear and concise and you could hear the individual instruments.
+The bass was clear and powerful, and the vocals were clear and concise and you could hear the individual instruments.

 Cardboard: Surface Sound Quality Rank: 6th